Relativistic dissipative hydrodynamics from kinetic theory with relaxation time approximation

-Relaxation time approximation for the collision term assumes that the effect of the collisions is to restore the distribution function to its local equilibrium value exponentially.
-This is a very good approximation as long as the deviations from local equilibrium is small.
-For large $\eta/s$ values, shear viscous pressure is also large.
-This in turn implies that the deviations from equilibrium is not small resulting in breakdown of the relaxation time approximation.
-It is important to note that large values of $\eta/s$ ($> 0.4$) are not relevant to the physics of strongly coupled systems like Quark Gluon Plasma (QGP).
-The QGP formed at RHIC and LHC behaves as a near perfect fluid with a small estimated $\eta/s\approx 0.08-0.2$ \cite{Romatschke:2007mq,Song:2010mg}.
-The fact that we get reasonably good agreement with BAMPS results for $\eta/s\le 0.4$ (Fig. \ref {PLPT}) also suggests that BE with relaxation time approximation for the collision term can be applied in understanding the hydrodynamic behaviour of QGP formed in relativistic heavy-ion collisions.
+RTA for the collision term assumes that the effect of the collisions is to restore the distribution function to its local equilibrium value exponentially.
+This is a very good approximation as long as the deviations from local equilibrium are small.
+As discussed above, we find that for the range of $\eta/s$ considered here, the deviation from equilibrium is not so large because the RTA is still valid.
+It is also important to note that large values of $\eta/s$ ($> 0.4$) are not relevant to the physics of strongly coupled systems like Quark Gluon Plasma (QGP).
+The QGP formed at RHIC and LHC behaves as a near perfect fluid with a small estimated $\eta/s\approx 0.08-0.2$ \cite {Romatschke:2007mq,Song:2010mg}.
+Using second-order evolution equations derived here, we get reasonably good agreement with BAMPS results for $\eta/s\le 0.4$ (Fig. \ref {PLPT}).
+This suggests that BE with RTA for the collision term can be successfully applied in understanding the hydrodynamic behaviour of QGP formed in relativistic heavy-ion collisions.

 To summarize, we have presented a new derivation of relativistic second-order hydrodynamics from BE.
 We use Chapman-Enskog expansion for out of equilibrium distribution function instead of 14-moment approximation and derive evolution equations for dissipative quantities directly from their definitions rather than employing second moment of Boltzmann equation.
-In this new approach, we get rid of two powerful assumptions of IS kind of derivation which is 14-moment approximation and choice of second moment of BE.
-Although the form of the evolution equations remain the same, the coefficients are found to be different.
-Our results show a better agreement with the parton cascade BAMPS for the $P_L/P_T$ evolution.
+In this new approach, we get rid of two powerful assumptions of Israel-Stewart kind of derivation which is 14-moment approximation and choice of second moment of Boltzmann equation.
+Although the form of the evolution equation remains the same, the coefficients are found to be different.
+For small $\eta/s$, our second-order results show reasonably good agreement with the parton cascade BAMPS for the $P_L/P_T$ evolution.
+We find that heuristic inclusion of higher-order corrections in shear evolution equation significantly improves the agreement with transport calculation for large $\eta/s$ as well.
+This concurrence also suggests that relaxation time approximation for the collision term in Boltzmann equation is reasonably accurate when applied to heavy-ion collisions.